HASSAN1A/GH-Searcher/README.md

 ## Demo

-Here is a working live demo :https://hassan1a.github.io/Quotes/
+Here is a working live [DEMO](https://hassan1a.github.io/GH-Searcher/)

 ## Site